Yin Yoga Sphinx Pose and Yin Yoga Seal Pose with modifications

 Yin Yoga Seal Pose

 If you feel you need extra stability in the low back in this posture, you can engage the legs and glutes as described in the above sphinx posture.
-You can also alternate contracting and releasing of your buttocks and legs in this posture.
+You can also alternate the contracting and releasing of your buttocks and legs in this posture.

 Mindful Yin Yoga Foundations Online Training